GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 ## Simple selectors

-The most straightforward group of selectors target HTML elements plus classes, ids, and other attributes which may be added to an HTML tag.
+The most straightforward group of selectors target HTML elements plus classes, IDs, and other attributes which may be added to an HTML tag.

 ### Universal selector